top of page

 • Housing is only guaranteed for 1st year.

-• There is lots of off-campus housing-some are very close to campus
+• There is lots of off-campus housing very close to campus

 • There is an off-campus office to help students with housing